cbohara/think_java/README.txt

 	every object belongs to some object type a class definition is like a template for objects specifies what attributes the objects have
-			attributes = instance variables
-		what methods can operate on them
+			attributes = instance variables = each instance has its own variables what methods can operate on them

-private instance variables
+data encapsulation
+	use objects as parameters and return values rather than passing and returning multiple values

+information hiding
+	if anything in 1 class changes, the other class will have to change as well use methods to interact with another class > the two classes are independent of one another private instance variables
-	help keep classes isolated from each other so that changes in one class won’t require changes in other classes simplifies what other programmers need to understand in order to use your classes = information hiding
+		help keep classes isolated from each other so that changes in one class won’t require changes in other classes simplifies what other programmers need to understand in order to use your classes

 constructor
 	specialized method that initializes instance variables
 	name of constructor = name of class have no return type
 	keyword static is omitted
+	custructors can be overloaded = provide multiple constructors with different parameters

 this
 	refers to the object we are creating